younghhk/STT461/HW1.md

 1.a There is a really exciting data set included with the default `R` installation, but I can't remember what it's called.
 I think it has something to do with chicken.
 Find it by keyword search and load it into your workspace.

-1.b Add a new column to chickwts that gives the weight in kilograms, rather than grams.
+1.b Add a new column that gives the weight in kilograms, rather than grams.
 Make sure the column has a descriptive name, kg.

 1.c Create 2 weight categories, *light* and *heavy*.
 If weight is less than 150g, assign *light*.
 Otherwise,  *heavy*.
 Make sure the